uday-31/Restaurant-Reservation-and-Point-of-Sale-System/README.md

 - to gain familiarity with using Java as an object oriented programming language

 ## Description
-RRPSS is an application to computerize the processes of making reservations, recording orderss and displaying sale records.
+RRPSS is an application to computerize the processes of making reservations, recording orders and displaying sale records.

 Here is some information about the application:
 - Menu items are categorized according to their type, i.e., appetiser, drinks, main course, and dessert.